palantir/streams/README.md

 ## MoreStreams

 Utility methods for streams.
 Currently supported is `inCompletionOrder`.
 It is tricky to handle streams of futures.
 Running

     foos.stream().map(executorService::submit).map(Futures::getUnchecked).collect(toList());

-will only execute one task at a time, losing the benefit of the concurrency.
+will only execute one task at a time, losing the benefit of concurrency.

 On the other hand, collecting to a [List] in the meantime can lead to other issues - not only it is inconvenient to stream twice, but there are plenty of issues that can appear, especially if the returned objects are large - there is